pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

 .. important::
-    This guide has the prerequisite that an official Python version from
+    This guide has the prerequisite that you are using an official Python version obtained from
     <https://www.python.org/downloads/> is installed.
 If you are using your operating
     system's package manager to install Python, please ensure that Python is installed before proceeding with these steps.